Bill Schuette

 William Duncan Schuette (/ˈʃuːti/ SHOO-tee; born October 13, 1953) is an American lawyer and politician who served as the 53rd attorney general of Michigan from 2011 to 2019.
-He was the unsuccessful Republican nominee in Michigan’s 1990 U.S. Senate race and for Governor of Michigan in 2018.
+A member of the Republican Party, he was the party's nominee for U.S. Senate in 1990 and governor in 2018.

+Schuette was first elected attorney general in 2010.
+He was re-elected in 2014.

 Early life

 Schuette was born in Midland, Michigan.
 He is the son of Esther Cathrin (née Little) and William H. Schuette, and step-son of Carl Gerstacker, former chairman of the board of The Dow Chemical Company.
 Schuette graduated from Herbert Henry Dow High School in 1972.
 He attended Georgetown University in Washington, D.C., and in 1976 graduated cum laude with a Bachelor of Science degree in the Foreign Service.
 He also studied at the University of Aberdeen as an exchange student from 1974 to 1975 and received a J.D. from the University of San Francisco School of Law in 1979.
 Schuette was admitted to the Michigan bar in 1981.